-With the sun occasionally creeping out and British Summer time here, a drink at one of the rooftop bars in Liverpool is definitely overdue after the bitterly cold winter- and we’ve got to make the most of the warm weather.
+A drink at one of the rooftop bars in Liverpool is definitely overdue after the bitterly cold winter- and we’ve got to make the most of the (sometimes) warmer weather.
 Here are some of the best rooftop bars in Liverpool for you to visit and take in insane views of the city.
-Warning: we can’t guarantee good weather so bring a coat or blanket because the cold Liverpool weather is not going to stop us from having a drink and a good catch up with friends.

 1. Liberté

-A magical spot to visit all year round, Liberté boasts some of the best views in the city, such as the Liver Building in the background.
 This spring and summer you can enjoy luxury lounging on their rooftop, specially created for those warm days.
-Dine on beautifully presented meals and say cheers to freedom with refreshing cocktails on the UK’s number one rooftop bar, but be quick as slots are selling out super fast.
+Dine on beautifully presented meals and say cheers to freedom with refreshing cocktails on the UK’s number one rooftop bar, but be quick as slots sell out super fast.

 Liberté, Bentley Building, 50 Brunswick Street, L2 0PL